herrbmann/AudioDeviceControl/README.md

 - **Automatic activation** — as soon as the top-priority device in your active profile becomes available, it's activated automatically
 - The app runs cleanly in the menu bar and updates live

-> Screenshots of the new profile interface will be added soon.

 ---